OUR MISSION

 By donating pads, you are supporting students in more ways than one.

 "Lack of access to menstrual supplies can have an impact on education.
 Without access to supplies, students often miss class or do not participate as vigorously for fear of leakage and embarrassment," states Spoon University.
-It's true- Many students are late to class or miss valuable learning time while trying to acquire a pad or tampon.
+It's true- in a study done by the National Library of Medicine they found that 40% of students miss school during menstruation.

 We believe that having easy access to pads will encourage open conversation about periods.
-Thus, students will be less embarrassed about period, a natural part of life.
+Thus, students won't be ashamed about their menstrual cycle, a natural part of life.
+According to a study by PERIOD The Menstrual Movement, currently 75% of teens say there is a negative association with periods, specifically that they're gross or unsanitary and 60% have felt affected by it.

 If you are someone who has periods, you know- it is an awful situation to start your period and have no easy access to the necessary supplies.
 By donating, you are helping students avoid this situation.